ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 }
 ```

-just use `Vue.prototype` to inject your objects or functions into vue instances.
+just use `Vue.prototype` to inject your objects or functions into Vue instances.

 You also can inject functions to nuxt context,
 [see](https://nuxtjs.org/guide/plugins/#inject-in-root--context).